ddanier/sub-pre-commit/README.md

 # sub-pre-commit

+**WARNING:** This is WORK IN PROGRESS and is currently NOT WORKING.
+DO NOT TRY TO USE!!

 When dealing with more complex repositories or simply put monorepos `pre-commit` will come to its limits.
 The reason is mainly that `pre-commit` only allows for one global config file which will create difficulties when